dQw4w9WgXcQ/osrs-pathfinder/README.md

 # OSRS Pathfinder

-OSRS Pathfinder is a REST service that serves shortest paths between two locations in Old School Runescape while handling doors, stairs, ships, dungeons, teleports, and other links.
-Paths are found using a combination of Dijkstra's and A*.
-The pathfinding graph is generated from data extracted from the game's cache files.
+OSRS Pathfinder is a REST service that serves shortest paths between two locations in Old School Runescape.

+- Handles doors, stairs, ships, dungeons, teleports, and other links.

+- Uses data extracted from the game client to generate the pathfinding graph

+- Uses a combination of Dijkstra's and A* to find paths

 Demonstrated at [osrspathfinder.github.io](https://osrspathfinder.github.io/).